 Who gets this: Sites where:

-JavaScript or server-side logic detects Googlebot’s IP and serves
+- JavaScript or server-side logic detects Googlebot’s IP and serves different content

-Redirect chains ultimately land users somewhere different from what
+- Redirect chains ultimately land users somewhere different from what was promised

 How to fix it: